ptjahjadi/Fusion-ART-Model/Code/README.md

 Please ensure that the Fusion ART API "fusionART.py" and "ARTfunc.py" are present when running the code, since they provide the functions to build the Fusion ART model.
 These API are created by Dr. Budhitama Subagdja.

-The code for data storage and retrieval using Fusion ART models can be found in "professor-fusionART.ipynb" and "compl-professor-fusionART.ipynb".
+The code for data storage and retrieval using Fusion ART models with binary encoding can be found in "professor-fusionART.ipynb" and "compl-professor-fusionART.ipynb".
 The former is to retrieve data without complement-coding, while the latter uses complement-coding.

+The Fusion ART code for word embedding can be found in "professor-fusionART-word2vec-representation.ipynb" for word value representation and
+"professor-fusionART-word2vec-similarity.ipynb" for similarity representation.

+The Fusion ART code language models can be found in "professor-fusionART-BERT.ipynb" to build BERT language models.

 The following Python libraries are installed and used:
+* collections
 * pandas
 * random
 * numpy
 * itertools
 * sklearn
 * csv
+* re
+* wikipedia (Word Embedding and Language Models)
+* dill (Word Embedding and Language Models)
+* nltk (Word Embedding and Language Models)
+* gensim (Word Embedding)
+* tensorflow (Language Models)
+* keras (Language Models)
+* transformers (Languag eModels)

 There is a batch file "research_query.bat" that is used to run the research keywords query for the Fusion ART model, which will output text files for varying levels of noise containing the results of the query.

+An additional text corpus to train using word embedding and language models can be found in "it_text.txt"

 ## Running the code
 Please run through the code in full to pre-process the dataset, build the Fusion ART model, store the data